Layalchristine24/Layalchristine24.github.io/content/project/forestoasi/index.md

 subtitle: forestoasi R package
 tags:
 - hugo-site
-title: forestoasi
+title: forestoasi R package
 ---
 # Testing classification methods on the Swiss Pension Register
 ---

+## Description of the project

-This R package aims to test the estimation power of some classification methods which are applied to the arbitrarily clustered Swiss pension register.
-By doing this, it will be possible to discriminate between several methods in order to evaluate the feasibility of estimating the annual average determinant revenue (AADR) only with some sociodemographic characteristics.
+This project is about testing the estimation power of some classification methods which are applied to the arbitrarily clustered Swiss pension register.
+It is then possible to compare the performance of several methods in order to evaluate the feasibility of estimating the annual average determinant revenue (AADR) only with some sociodemographic characteristics.

+## Application

+The following methods were applied on the arbitrarily clustered Swiss pension register:
+- Linear Discriminant Analysis,
+- Logit Discriminant Analysis,
+- Splines,
+- MARS,
+- Classification trees.

+## Evaluation of the results

+As the performance of the methods mentioned above did not give satisfactory results, we had to find a better way to cluster the pensions register.
+This is the role of my [rrclust project](https://layalchristinelettry.rbind.io/project/rrclust/) using the [kamila clustering algorithm](https://github.com/ahfoss/kamila) of A. Foss et al. (2016) and A. Foss et al. (2018).